 At the end of the curing period the plant food is re-mixed, screened and bagged, ready for shipment to hardware, garden centers and big box retailers.

-So the lawn fertilizer rates 5-10-5, 6-10-4 and similar proportions stated on the outside of a plant food package tells only part of the story.
+So the lawns fertilizer rates 5-10-5, 6-10-4 and similar proportions stated on the outside of a plant food bag tells only part of the story.

 The rest of it we have told here.
 With the calcium and sulfur “carrier” elements, plus the minor minerals, there is a lot more to plant food fertilizers than the figures show – but it’s in the bag!